Resources for Students

 We recommend that by the beginning of sophomore year, students should:

 - Create an updated resume to be used for applying for internships, volunteer or part-time jobs.

 - Utilize the Navigator database to access internships and part-time job postings.
 (Professional level positions are also posted in Navigator.)

 - Attend Career Center programs, career fairs and networking forums to learn more about careers, practice networking and meet internship recruiters.

 - Connect with professionals in careers of interest.

 - Connect with Pirate Mentors (SHU alumni career mentors).

-- The Career Center also helps student locate part-time jobs.
+- The Career Center also helps student locate both on campus and off campus part-time jobs.

 Experiential Education is highly valued at Seton Hall University.
 81% of our 2016 graduates reported participation in either an internship, student teaching or clinical experience.
 The Career Center manages an extensive internship program, with 17,000 internship opportunities available.
 We also encourage students to participate in service activities, community projects and service-learning classes to develop valuable workplace skills.